IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/developer_guide.rst

 memory, and the IFC data becomes the source of truth for all data.
 There is no such thing as an import or export, but simply a serialisation or deserialisation operation.
 This also means that the ``.blend`` container is largely unnecessary, as nothing of significance is stored in the Blender system.
+Unlike traditional BIM which relies on translated IFC data, the BlenderBIM Add-on works with Native IFC, and also works equally across all disciplines.

 Due to this significant difference, hacking on the BlenderBIM Add-on requires knowledge not just about how Blender works, but also how IFC works.